Restaurant Listings

 COFFEE

-Traditional Old World batch coffee roasting is the name of the game at Park City Coffee Roaster—and has been since 1997.
+Traditional old-world batch coffee roasting is the name of the game at Park City Coffee Roaster—and has been since 1997.
 Owned by brothers Ray and Rob Hibl, PCCR loves a cup of fresh-roasted coffee, and so will you.
 There are also smoothies, juices, teas, and hot cocoa.
-The cafe serves fresh-baked items, quiche, açaí bowls, paninis, and more.
+The cafe serves fresh-baked items, quiche, acai bowls, paninis, and more.
 1764 Uinta Way, 435-647-9097, pcroaster.com

 $–$$ B L O P